 Easy steps for making a chocolate cake

 Start by whisking the all of the dry ingredients together.
 This might feel like an unnecessary extra step, but this is your chance to make sure the leavening agents are well combined and that the cocoa powder doesn’t have any lumps.
-If the cocoa is extra lumpy, use a mesh sieve to sift them through.

 Skip the stand mixer and grab a bowl.
 Start mixing the oil and sugars together by hand or with a hand mixer until combined.
 We are not trying to aerate the mixture at this time, so just mix until well combined and the sugar begins to dissolve.